SuleimanFarah/sunpy/GSoC-2013-Organization-Application.md

 ### What will you do to encourage that your accepted students stick with the project after Google Summer of Code concludes?

+We aim to involve all the new people with the community as much as we can.
+GSoC students won't be less.
+We hope to convince them of the attractive and usability that our projects have for the long shoot.
+As solar physicist are new to Python, we will try to invite the students to give SunPy tutorials to the solar physics institutes near their home location.
+This will help to the student to get a better understanding of the needs in the community and to get closer to the users and the field.
+This may provide the students a big push in his career, and open new doors in the solar physics research world.

 ### Are you a new organization who has a Googler or other organization to vouch for you?
 If so, please list their name(s) here.

+No (is it here where we would put PSF?)

 ### Are you an established or larger organization who would like to vouch for a new organization applying this year?
 If so, please list their name(s) here.

+No